pablo-mayrgundter/conway-old/README.md

 # Production NPM Build
 ```
 yarn test
-yarn build-web  # stamps build version string
+yarn build                      # stamps build version string
 grep '"version"' package.json   # should see the new version string, 1 more than what the repo shows in GH
 npm pack
 ```